therungg/therun-frontend/CONTRIBUTING.md

 -   If a [GitHub issue](https://github.com/therungg/therun-frontend/issues) does not exist for what you want to contribute, [create it first](https://github.com/therungg/therun-frontend/issues/new).
 -   Change the code to make the change you want
--   Run `npm run lint` to format your code
+-   Run `npm run lint-fix` to format your code
+-   Create a new Pull Request

 ### License